 Some less human-friendly bacteria include Toxocara, Pasteurella campylobacter, and salmonella, not to mention parasites like hookworms and tapeworms and any other disgusting thing they might encounter lying on the ground.

 While a dog’s mouth is full of stuff that helps them heal, it could also send you straight to a doctor’s office.

 If your dog is unwell, the chances you will get sick increase.

 While dogs can be good for the health of even the tiniest humans (for example, having a dog can help diminish respiratory illnesses in children).

 It’s better to play it safe regarding puppy kisses.

 You can let your dog kiss you.
 Just keep your dog’s tongue away from your mouth.

 Licks on cheeks or hands are generally OK, as skin absorption of bacteria is rare.
 To be safe, make sure to wash up afterward!

-Break the kissing habit
+Break the puppy kisses habit